Click here to Download Workshop Programme 2023 (253 kB, pdf)

 Necessary Experience | No previous experience required.

-Please bring: Scissors, ruler or tape measure, pen and paper for making notes.
+To bring: Scissors, ruler or tape measure, pen and paper for making notes.
+Ribbons for decorating your finished pieces.

 Food & Drink | Please bring a packed lunch.
 Tea & coffee provided.